Dhruva1098/VR_Project1_DhruvaSharma_MT2024042/README.md

 # Face Mask Detection: Multi-Method Approach

 ## I. Introduction
-This project aims to develop and evaluate multiple approaches for face mask detection, a crucial task that gained significant importance during the COVID-19 pandemic.
+This project aims to develop and evaluate multiple approaches for face mask detection.
 The project is structured around three primary objectives:

 1. **Traditional Machine Learning Classification:** Implementing feature-based approaches with classical ML classifiers (SVM, Neural Network) to distinguish between faces with and without masks.
 2. **CNN-Based Classification:** Developing a convolutional neural network architecture for binary classification of masked vs. unmasked faces, with hyperparameter experimentation.